5.16 Safe Working and Learning Environment Policy

 This policy is not meant to abridge rights, such as free speech, which are otherwise protected by law, and this policy will be enforced consistent with such laws.
 This policy is not intended to abridge academic freedom (as outlined in the Faculty Handbook).
 Academic freedom thrives on the independent and open exchange of ideas among students and teachers.
 However, academic freedom can exist only when all are free to pursue ideas in a non-threatening, non-coercive atmosphere of mutual respect.

 This policy does not cover all forms of perceived unfair treatment.
-However, several university offices can assist individuals with issues not covered under this policy, including the Human Resources Department, the Employee Assistance and Wellness Office, the Counseling Center, and the Office of Student Life.
+However, several university offices can assist individuals with issues not covered under this policy, including Human Resources, Employee Assistance and Wellness, Counseling Services, and Student Life.

 When faculty, administrators, and supervisors receive a complaint under this policy or have reason to believe a violation of this policy has occurred, it is their obligation to take steps to prevent its continuation (as outlined in section VII.
 C).

-It is the obligation of faculty, supervisors, and administrators (including the Office of Affirmative Action and Equal Opportunity - hereinafter referred to as 'Affirmative Action') to whom a concern or complaint is brought, to maintain confidentiality of all documentation and protect the privacy of all parties to the greatest extent possible insofar as it does not interfere with the university's obligation to investigate and address the allegations of misconduct or with required disclosure under law.
+It is the obligation of faculty, supervisors, and administrators (including the Equity and Access Office - hereinafter referred to as Equity and Access) to whom a concern or complaint is brought, to maintain confidentiality of all documentation and protect the privacy of all parties to the greatest extent possible insofar as it does not interfere with the university's obligation to investigate and address the allegations of misconduct or with required disclosure under law.

 If an investigation is initiated as a result of a complaint, it may be necessary to reveal the names of the complainant or other case specifics to the supervisor and/or other involved parties when seeking information, or, if substantiated, when imposing sanctions.